 Baseball America Clinics: Offers camps nationally.
 Lists colleges for camps.
 Can search for camps by colleges.

-Exact Baseball: Offers camps nationally.
+Exact Sports: Offers camps nationally.
 Provides a list of colleges expected to attend.

 Frozen Ropes: Offers camps nationally.
 Flyers include a list of coaches.

 Headfirst Honor Roll Baseball Camps: Offers camps nationally.
 Specializes in academically competitive schools.
 Lists college coaches expected to attend.